Alishbasif/Python_Crash_Course/README.md

 - Create and work with Python lists.
 - Access, update, and slice list elements.
 - Use built-in list methods such as `append()`, `sort()`, `reverse()`, `insert()`, `remove()`, and `pop()`.
+- Create and work with Python tuples.
+- Access tuple elements using indexing and slicing.
+- Understand that tuples are immutable.
+- Use tuple methods such as `index()` and `count()`.